alexezh/kouki2/README.md

 - at this point user can run operation on a selection, or add selection to quick collection
 - in the latter case, user can later go to quick collection, select photos added recently and run an operation

+Kouki2 is implemented as DotNet local service providing storage and access to file system with UI built in React.
+By default the service only accepts connections from localhost; but can be extended to bind to public IPs.
+There is no authentication or HTTPS; so if you decide to expose it on the network, it is better to put it under Ngix or similar frontend service.
+Kouki2 stores metadata in two sqlite databases: photo and thumbnails.

 Installation:
 - install DotNet Core
 - cd kouki2/cs